• Home

 Not your mother's dollhouse

-One of the biggest challenges facing miniature artist is the fact that everyone assumes "miniature" means dollhouse -- and typically a Victorian Era style dollhouse -- when the reality is, nothing could be further from the truth.
-Miniature artists have been around for thousands of years making designs on pottery, weaving stories into tapestries, forging handles on blades, and hundreds of other applications.
-In the 1600s fine portrait artists started doing miniature paintings of loved ones that could fit in a pocket or locket.
-About the same time "baby houses" started being made, which were the forerunners to the dollhouse.
-Fast forward to the 1900s and the popularization of moving pictures, which would become the movies we know today.
-It was too expensive to build a full-size set for the movie without knowing exactly what you needed so miniature set design became a profession.
-Miniature room design was born!
-Today professional miniature artists continue doing all sorts of amazing things, from car design to architecture and beyond.
-At the same time miniatures has become a hobby for an untold number of people, and they aren't just doing Victorian Era dollhouses, they're doing all sorts of wonderful things in the fairly new category of "Not Your Mother's Dollhouse."
+One of the biggest challenges facing miniature artists is the fact that everyone assumes “miniature” means dollhouse — typically a Victorian‑era style dollhouse — when, in reality, nothing could be further from the truth.
+Miniature artists have been around for thousands of years, making designs on pottery, weaving stories into tapestries, forging handles on blades, and applying their skills in hundreds of other ways.
+In the 1600s, fine portrait artists began creating miniature paintings of loved ones that could fit in a pocket or locket.
+Around the same time, “baby houses” started being made, which were the forerunners of the dollhouse.
+Fast‑forward to the 1900s and the popularization of moving pictures, which would become the movies we know today.
+It was too expensive to build a full‑size set for a film without knowing exactly what was needed, so miniature set design became a profession.
+Miniature room design was born.
+Today, professional miniature artists continue doing all sorts of amazing things, from car design to architecture and beyond.
+At the same time, miniatures have become a hobby for an untold number of people, and they aren’t just creating Victorian‑era dollhouses — they’re building all sorts of wonderful things in the fairly new category of “Not Your Mother’s Dollhouse.”

 No project Too big.
 No Project too small.
 No project too strange.